rpirnia/rpirnia.github.io/essays/learning-coding-collaborating.md

 ## Coding workouts for the win

 You might be wondering what WODs are.
 Well, let me tell you!
 The ICS 314: Software Engineering I class I am taking uses daily coding workouts to assess our understanding of the current module.
 Recently, we have been developing a professional persona and learning basic Typescript.
-Though it is worrying that performing poorly on the WOD can negatively impact our grade, I cannot hide that I am a little enthusiastic about testing my skills.
+Though it is worrying that performing poorly on the WOD can negatively impact my grade, I cannot hide that I am a little enthusiastic about testing my skills.

 ## Communication, please!